1894 Louisville Colonels season

 The 1894 Louisville Colonels season was the third season for the baseball team in the National League.
 The team finished in last place in the league with a 36–94 record.

 Regular season

+On August 17, 1894, the Phillies crushed Louisville 29 to 4 at the University Athletic Grounds in Philadelphia after a fire decimated the Philadelphia Ball Park.
+The Phillies' Sam Thompson went for 6 for 7 at bat including a "home run high bounded over the fence from the bicycle track in right center."